-{\bf Machine-learning classifiers} are used here to describe statistical patterns, not predict the semantic of a new constellation (there is no test data).
+{\bf Machine-learning classifiers} are used here only to \emph{describe statistical patterns}, not to predict the semantic of a new constellation (in other words, there is no test data).
 The classifiers are multi-class Support-Vector Classifiers (SVC) implemented in the package {\tt scikit-learn}~\cite{scikit-learn}.
-They are configured to train with a strength of the regularisation $C$ depending on the number of semantic categories to classify (between 2 and 14) and the amount of data. $C=1$ is sufficient regularisation for a binary classifier; we ascertain that the model neither over- not underfits by inspecting the classification maps, which should not build decisions around single constellations (points). $C$ is raised to 20 for the much harder problem of multi-class classification; this is necessary to obtain comparable performance in this setting to the binary setting.
+They are configured to train with a strength of the regularisation $C$ depending on the number of semantic categories to classify (between 2 and 14) and the amount of data.
+(The strength of regularisation is inversely proportional to $C$.) $C=1$ is sufficient regularisation for a binary classifier, and $C=100$ for the much harder problem of multi-class classification.
+We ascertain that the model neither over- nor underfits by inspecting the classification maps, which should not build decisions around single constellations.

 The \emph{accuracy} of discrimination among semantic categories is the fraction of constellations whose semantics were correctly discriminated (\emph{balanced} such that all semantic categories weigh equally).
-The \emph{baseline} (1 divided by the number of semantic categories) would be achieved by a random classifier, or by a classifier which always predicts one class.
+The \emph{baseline} (1 divided by the number of semantic categories) would be achieved by a random classifier, or, alternatively, by a classifier which always predicts one class.
 The \emph{recall} is the fraction of constellations from that semantic which were correctly predicted.
 The \emph{precision} is the fraction of constellations predicted to have a semantic which are indeed from that semantic.
-We configure the classifiers to train with balanced class weights, which tends to lead to low precision but high recall; not configuring this would lead to the classifiers learning more about the dominant class (the constellations \emph{not} from the semantic of interest).
+We configure the classifiers to train with balanced class weights, which tends to lead to low precision but high recall; this is to make the classifiers learn equally about the smaller class (the constellations from the semantic of interest) as about the dominant class (the constellations \emph{not} from the semantic of interest).